Youth Services Consultant

 Edgewater Branch Library

 Griselda Clarke has worked as professional in library management and customer care for the past twenty-two years.
-She serves on the Executive Edge Leadership Team of the Orange County Library System in Orlando, Fla.
+She serves on the Executive Edge Leadership Team of the Orange County Library System in Orlando, FL.
 Over her 22 year career in Library Management Griselda has worked in a variety of library settings in a range of roles, including client services, marketing and community outreach, collection development and project management.
 Clarke completed the SEFLIN Leadership Institute’s Sun Seekers course, and the Vanderbilt University’s Leading Strategic Innovation in Organizations course.

 Laramie County Library System

 Jeff Collins is Deputy Director, Public Service at Laramie County Library System.
 Past positions include Library Director at Show Low Public Library and Pinetop-Lakeside Public Library and Librarian/Public Records Archivist at Connecticut State Library.
 Jeff holds a bachelor’s and master’s degree in History from Northern Arizona University and a Master of Arts in Library and Information Science from the University of Arizona.
 Jeff is also a Certified Public Library Administrator (CPLA).
-He lives in Cheyenne, Wyo., where he rides his bike to work nearly every day and raises two amazing boys with his lovely wife, Megan.
+He lives in Cheyenne, WY., where he rides his bike to work nearly every day and raises two amazing boys with his lovely wife, Megan.

 Dave Della Terza